Heathercoraje/100-days-of-running/log.md

 **Today's Workout:** rest day

 **Thoughts:** Puf, a long day.
 Pushing 3 miles to Friday and cross train Sat then KR on sunday.

+### Day 5: Febrary 9, 2017
+**Today's Workout:** cross 20 min walk

+**Thoughts:** Calling a day a lot ealier than usual.
+Two running session left for this week so my legs and mind need a full recovery